Using mixed reality wearables to enhance the campus tour experience 10 years into the future.

 The day before the scheduled tour, visitors log into the mobile app and confirm their tour registration information.
 They then choose answers to customise their tour experience, which generates a custom tour route.
 The route is synced with the visitor's mixed reality wearable for when they step onto campus.

-Part 2: On Site
+Part 2: On Site Navigation

 On the day of the tour, visitors follow directions that are position sensitive to landmarks around campus.